Factbox - EU response plans on migration crisis

 EMERGENCY ASSISTANCE

 The EU has paid for food, medicine, shelter and other needs for migrants in countries which have asked for it.
-Italy and Greece will get nearly half of 2.4 billion euros to help with the crisis over several years.
-Juncker may propose more funding.
+Some 73 million euros ($82 million) in emergency short-term funding have been allocated.
+Italy and Greece will get nearly half of 2.4 billion euros help with the crisis over several years.

 RELOCATION